jackthomas1430/deep-learning-challenge/README.md

 ##### Results:

-- Training Accuracy: 74.25%
+- Training Accuracy: 74.07%
-- Test Accuracy: 73.40%
+- Test Accuracy: 73.06%

-The ELU activation function showed similar results to Tanh, but did not achieve accuracy above 75%.
+The ELU activation function showed similar results to the original model, but did not achieve accuracy above 75%.

 #### Attempt 4:

-In the fourth optimization attempt, the number of epochs was reduced to 20, the first hidden has 80 nodes, second layer has 30 nodes, and the third layer has 10 nodes.
+In the fourth optimization attempt, the number of epochs was reduced to 20, the first hidden layer had 80 nodes, second layer had 30 nodes, and the third layer had 10 nodes.
 Relu was used for the activation.

 ![Optimization_4 1](https://github.com/user-attachments/assets/3201511e-b2a0-4a3c-aebe-32afe1f0827e)

 ##### Results:
-- Training Accuracy: 73.83%
+- Training Accuracy: 74.13%
-- Test Accuracy: 73.99%
+- Test Accuracy: 72.46%

-This brought test accuracy slightly higher but still did not meet the 75% goal.
+This attempt did not show any improvement from the original model.

 #### Binning Attempts